apache/linkis-website/versioned_docs/version-1.0.2/development/linkis_compile_and_package.md

 sidebar_position: 1
 ---

-## 1. Fully compile Linkis
+## 1. Preparation
 **Environment requirements:** Version of JDK must be higher then **JDK8**,  **Oracle/Sun** and **OpenJDK** are both supported.

 After obtaining the project code from [github repository](https://github.com/apache/incubator-linkis) https://github.com/apache/incubator-linkis, use maven to compile the project installation package.

-### step1 Source code acquisition
+### 1.1 Source code acquisition

-Obtain the source code of the project from [github repository](https://github.com/apache/incubator-linkis) https://github.com/apache/incubator-linkis.
+- Method 1: Obtain the source code of the project from [github repository](https://github.com/apache/incubator-linkis) https://github.com/apache/incubator-linkis.

 **Notice** : The official recommended versions for compiling Linkis are hadoop-2.7.2, hive-1.2.1, spark-2.4.3, and Scala-2.11.12.

-If you want to compile Linkis with another version of Hadoop, Hive, Spark, please refer to: [How to Modify Linkis dependency of Hadoop, Hive, Spark](#4 How to Modify Linkis dependency versionof Hadoop, Hive, Spark)
+If you want to compile Linkis with another version of Hadoop, Hive, Spark, please refer to: [How to Modify Linkis dependency of Hadoop, Hive, Spark](#5 How to Modify Linkis dependency versionof Hadoop, Hive, Spark)

+## 2. Fully compile Linkis

-### step2 Compile for the first time (not the first time you can skip this step)
+### step1 Compile for the first time (not the first time you can skip this step)

 **If you are compiling and using it locally for the first time, you must first execute the following command in the root directory of the Linkis source code package**:
 ```bash